ATM at the service of global health

 On a global scale, the International Civil Aviation Organization (ICAO) has been working for many years to put in place appropriate air transport measures to deal with this type of pandemic.
 The organization has the necessary regulations and framework, which are currently helping Member States to deal with this situation.

-This first quarter of 2020 was important for CCS development and the start of the first step in operation.
+The first quarter of 2020 was important for CCS development and the start of the first step in operation.
 Indeed, it was planned that the first service would be put into operation in March at WAC in Madrid.
 The exhibition did not take place because it was very important to preserve everyone’s safety.
-The commissioning of this first step is simply deferred when the situation will allow realizing this launch in best condition.
+However, the commissioning of this first step is simply deferred to when the situation will allow to complete this launch safely and effectively.

-In this context, European project leaders are becoming aware of the epidemic extent and are making everyone’s health a priority.
-The French and Italian governments have taken the necessary measures to protect their citizens.
+In this context, European project leaders are keenly aware of the extent of the epidemic and are making everyone’s health a priority.
+The French and Italian governments have taken the appropriate measures to protect their citizens.
 The Franco-Italian ANSP team thus have taken responsibility by guaranteeing the safety of all members involved in the project.
-By defining a new work plan, the teams adapt their working methods thanks to flexibility, teleworking and more frequent exchanges, in order to meet the set deadlines.
+Thanks to a new work plan and their agile approach the teams have adapted their working methods to enable teleworking, more frequent exchanges, and optimal flexibility in order to meet the set deadlines.
 To date, no delay is anticipated due to the current context.